fxhash/fxhash-website/src/articles/guide-mint-generative-token.md

 The code snippet exposes 2 variables:

-- `fxhash`: a random 64 characters hexadecimal string.
-This particular variable will be hardcoded with a static hash when someone mints a token from your GT
+- `fxhash`: a random 51 characters base 58 encoded string (designed to have the same signature has a Tezos transaction hash).
+When someone mints a unique Token from a Generative Token, the transaction hash is hardcoded in place of the code that generates a random one.
 - `fxrand()`: a PRNG function that generates deterministic PRN between 0 and 1. **Simply use it instead of Math.random()**.

-**Those 2 variable/function will be globally accessible by your program, and must be used to drive any random process your piece requires**.
+**Those 2 variable/function will be globally accessible by your program, and must be used to drive any random process required by your piece**.

 ## Zip, test & mint